6063-zo2051/MidtermProject/README.md

 ### LOGIC
 My scene will be split into 3 different moments: spring and summer, fall, and winter.
 The events will be time-based rather than initiated by mouse actions.
 To change the flowers into leaves and then into snowflakes, I will likely need to make objects for the flowers, leaves, and snowflakes.
 This way, I can easily change between them in time intervals.

+I ended up creating a function for each of the static drawings -- Persephone, Hades, and the Trees.
+This way, I could easily adjust them and call them if needed in the draw section.
+This came in handy when I changed my canvas/window size and then needed to agjust the placement of Persephone.
+The following pseudocode helped me to organize my thoughts.

+!(MidTerm1.jpg)
+!(MidTerm2.jpg)
+!(MidTerm3.jpg)